Get to know student support

 The Student Futures team is based in the Careers Zones within both the Student Life Building and the James Parsons Building at Byrom Street.
 Both locations have a drop-in service where you can get advice.

-We also have Unitemps, our very own recruitment agency, and the Start-up Hub, also both based at the Student Life Building.
+We also have Unitemps, our very own recruitment agency, and the Start-up Hub, also both based at the Student Life Building and James Parsons Building.
 You can register with Unitemps to gain part-time and flexible opportunities that can fit around your studies.
 The Start-up Hub team offer support if you want to start your own business, freelance or explore a side hustle.